 This project took me less than an hour to complete and cost less than half of what a gift shop version of the same sign would have cost me.
-And yes it was as easy as these simple steps to create.
-I”m sure I am going to find lots of other signs to make in the future.
+So very simple and easy not to mention fun.
+I’m sure I am going to find lots of other signs to make in the future.

 For similar items check out the list below:

 “All my days were written in your book and planned before a single one of them began” Psalm 139:16

 Fun!
 I’ve seenit those in my Wal-Mart too but haven’t picked one up yet. #HomeMattersParty